-To create a strong link between our incentive compensation opportunities and our short-term and long-term objectives, we use two specific programs: our Annual Incentive Plan ("AIP") and the grant of long-term incentive awards under our 2021 Equity Incentive Plan ("LTIP awards").
+To create a strong link between our incentive compensation opportunities and our short-term and long-term objectives, we use two specific programs: our Annual Incentive Plan (AIP) and the grant of long-term incentive awards (LTIP awards) under our 2021 Equity Incentive Plan.

-The chart below illustrates the portions of our NEOs' target 2022 executive compensation that are delivered through our incentive programs.
+The chart below illustrates the portions of our NEOs' annual target executive compensation that are delivered through our incentive programs.
 The Committee determines target compensation amounts after consideration of multiple factors, including comparative data from our peer group and general survey data provided by its independent compensation consultant (described below).

-Element of 2022 Target Compensation ^(a) Description Percent of CEO Total Annual Target Compensation ^(b) Average Percent of non-CEO NEO Total Annual Target Compensation ^(b) Salary Salaries are the only element of total target compensation that is not 15% 33.3% AIP at risk based on short- or long-term performance.
-Funding for our annual short-term incentive program is linked to performance against key priorities of the Company, which is adjusted according to customer satisfaction scores.
+Element of Annual Target Compensation (a) Description Percent of CEO Total Annual Target Compensation (b) Average Percent of non-CEO NEO Total Annual Target Compensation (b) Salary Salaries are the only element of total target compensation that is not at risk based on short- or long-term performance.
+15% 31.3% AIP Funding for our annual short-term incentive program is linked to performance against key priorities of the Company, which is adjusted according to customer satisfaction and quality scores.
 Individual awards are further modified by the executive's overall performance.
-23% 33.3% LTIP Awards Half of the award is in the form of Restricted Stock Units (RSUs) that vest annually over three years in equal tranches.
+23% 31.3% LTIP Awards Half of the award is in the form of Restricted Stock Units (RSUs) that vest annually over three years in equal tranches.
 The other half is in the form of Performance-Restricted Stock Units (PRSUs) that cliff vest at the end of three years provided minimum total shareholder return (TSR) level has been achieved relative to a performance peer group.
-62% 33.3%
+62% 37.4%